 - Taking Care of Yourselves During the COVID-19 Pandemic

-English Language Learners/English as a Second Language (ESL)
+English-Language Learners/English as a Second Language (ESL)

-In the Let's Learn English series for English learners, meet Anna Matteo, who moves to Washington, D.C, gets a job, makes friends, and does many fun activities.
+Meet Anna Matteo, who moves to Washington, D.C, gets a job, makes friends, and does many fun activities.
 These Voice of America videos are used in the USA Learns course, which includes additional learning activities.
 (For even more English practice, consider taking the free USA Learns English 1 Plus course.)

 - Let's Learn English Level 1 (Lessons 1–5)